June 13 - July 11, 2015

 - NHS free medical/emergency access.

-NOTE: Additional costs for which participants are responsible include food, the occasional textbook and incidental expenses such as entertainment and shopping.
+NOTE: Additional costs for which participants are responsible include airfare, food, the occasional textbook and incidental expenses such as entertainment and shopping.

 Beautiful Stirling, Scotland, combines the charm of a historic destination with the buzz of a contemporary city.
 There’s truly something for everyone, much of it aimed directly at students.
 Nestling where the Scottish highlands and lowlands meet, it’s no surprise that Stirling is known as ‘the heart of Scotland.'